This article is part of the series "CEO vs. CSO Mindsets". Check out the rest:

 Drumroll . ..
 I multiply the average incident rate, .25, by the average loss or severity cost of the $4.2 million (from the above curve) to come up with an average annual loss of about $1 million.

 This number may be eyebrow-raising to CISOs and CEOs of our hypothetical healthcare company.
-We are dealing with heavy-tailed data, and while this company may not have experienced a $4 million average for an incident (yet), the average tells how bad it can get.
+We are dealing with heavy-tailed data, and while this company may not have experienced a $4 million average for an incident (yet), the average gives us a clue as to how bad it can get.
 And this can help guide C-levels in deciding how much to spend on security risk mitigation — software, training, etc.

 To go a little deeper, I used stat software — thank you EasyFit! — for some curve wrangling.
 I picked a power-law distribution, known as Pareto-2, to fit the data.